carbonplan/auth/README.md

 ]
 ```

 Then a page using `withAuth(Protected, ['user'])` would be accessible with the password `foo` (but not `duh`) and a page using `withAuth(Protected, ['admin'])` would be accessible with the password `duh` (but not `foo`).
 A page using `withAuth(Protected, ['user', 'admin'])` would be accessible with either password.
-Because we set this at every page, this pattern creates a lot of flexibility in terms of who gets access to which page, but without requiring an explicit model of user accounts or user data.
+Because we set the list of users for every page, this pattern creates a lot of flexibility in terms of who gets access to which page, but without requiring an explicit model of user accounts or user data.

 ## license